nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Back to the bitmap transformer project!
 Had I taken time to look into BufferedImage class back when I first did this assignment, I probably would have been able to complete it, or at least get one transform done (instead of none).
 Key takeaways:

 - ImageIO suports bmp, png, gif, and jpg filetypes except for `write()` method => *bmp is not supported*.
 To get around write, write a PNG file instead.
-- There are built-in draw and edit capabilities in the java library java.awt.Graphics.
+- There are built-in draw and edit capabilities in the java library java.awt.Graphics that are good for drawing, filling, or adjusting the size of existing images.
 - SGOESCH has an interesting github project called [java image processing survival guide](https://github.com/sgoeschl/java-image-processing-survival-guide/blob/master/paper/README.md) that has some helpful info about Java and image processing, handling.

 If I ever want to show some regex skills, I'll need to become more familiar with [Pattern and Matcher](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) classes in Java.